superdurable/iwf/docs/What-does-the-atomicity-of-RPC-really-mean?.md

 }
 ```

-You should do this instead because of missing level1 support in Cadence as backend
+For Cadence as backend, you should do this instead because of missing level1 support

 ```java
 @RPC